provNickGoeben/simple_ddns_agent/README.md

 # A truly simple DDNS agent

-An alternative for homelabs that don't want to pay for a static IP.
+- An alternative for homelabs that don't want to pay for a static IP.
+- Runs out of the box via python and docker, for helm charts pass your aws secrets as environment variables.
-Verified up to date: Sept 2020
+- Verified up to date: Sept 2020

 ## Prerequisites / Preparing AWS and credentials